nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   The Strategy revolves on how fast you can reach Sphere Level 5 on Tidus, and if you got Lightning Steel early.

 ### Early Haste
   With good Kilika RNG you can leave Kilika just after two 3-monster encounters.
 Sometimes, you'll have the intention of overfarming Kilika.
-Personally, a slow Kilika and a fast Oblitz doesn't equal out.
-I'd rather leave Kilika as early as possible than overfarm it.
+Personally, I found that you'd waste more time overfarming in Kilika just so you can get a fast Oblizerator.
+Also, the Machina and Oblitz fights aren't really fights you should even prepare haste for.
 But, for the folks out there who likes to overfarm Kilika here's a guideline of how many monsters you need to kill just to get to early haste, I'm just rough outlining the parts where you can reasonably use Haste (I only did up until the 14-16 one).
-Do note that if you get early haste you have one chance to cast it before you reach a save sphere then twice again after replenishing your mana.
+Do note that if you get early haste you have one chance to cast it before you reach a save sphere and if Tidus has full MP with Haste, 3 times.

   * 7-8 Monster Kills (63-72 AP) - Haste After Oblitz
   * 9-10 Monster Kills (81-90 AP) - Haste Before Oblitz
   * 14-16 Monster Kills (126-144 AP) - Haste Before the 3 continous Machina Fight
   * 20-22 Monster Kills (180 - 198 AP) - Shit Kilika and Tidus Level 5.

-  If you go the 20-22 Monster Kill Direction I would suggest using haste on the 2nd Machina Fight, then the 3 Continous Fight, hit save sphere then Oblitz.
+  If you go the 20-22 Monster Kill Direction then start hasting Lulu on the 2nd machina fight onwards, and then top her HP if she's low before Oblitz.

 ### Oblitz Fight
   If you got Lightning Steel Early (You can get it by chance as early as the 1st Tutorial Battle with Wakka) then you should prolly consider Ronso Rage - Seed Cannon Oblitz as your last Attack.